fuzehq/documentation/pages/walkthroughs/payments.md

 ```

 ## **Payouts**

-Unlike a payin, a payout is a two step process.
-The first step is generating a quote for the payout, and the second step is executing the payout.
+Using the payous API you can deposit funds in the customer's wallet from your own account.

 ### **Create a Payout**

-If you are okay with the quote, you can execute the payout using the `payout` endpoint.
+You can initiate a payout using the `payout` endpoint.
 You will need to pass the following parameters:

 - `clientIdentifier`: The counterparty identifier you passed while creating the counterparty.
 - `quoteId`: The id of the quote you received in the previous step.